AzPepoze/gdrive-bisync/README.md

 -    `METADATA_FILE_NAME`: Name of the metadata file used for sync tracking.
 -    `WATCH_DEBOUNCE_DELAY`: Delay (in ms) before processing local file changes.
 -    `PERIODIC_SYNC_INTERVAL_MS`: Interval (in ms) for full periodic syncs.
--    `LOG_DIR`: Directory where log files will be stored.
 -    `ignore`: An array of regular expression strings for files/folders to ignore during sync.

 ## Usage